 What are the accountability mechanisms of the CSC membership?

-IFR (Periodic and Special): The first IFR will not commence until two years after the IANA Stewardship Transition.
-Therefore, the CWG-Stewardship does not envision a need for implementation of the IFR at this time.
-However, as with the CSC, the IFR will need to be incorporated into the ICANN Bylaws as a fundamental bylaw as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+IFR (Periodic and Special): Although the first periodic IFR will not commence until two years after the IANA Stewardship Transition, it is possible that a Special IFR could be triggered prior to that time.
+As with the CSC, the IFR will need to be incorporated into the ICANN Bylaws as a fundamental bylaw as part of a key dependency with the CCWG-Accountability as soon as their work is finalized.

 Changes to customer complaints and escalation mechanisms: The CWG-Stewardship consulted ICANN’s IANA department in developing these mechanisms, and believes that these modifications are ready for implementation.